 - Added: Venford Falls images.

-I love the moors and never get up there anywhere near enough, there is so much to see and do, I’ve hardly scratched the surface in all the years I’ve been going, let alone with my 360 camera in hand.
+I love the moors and never get up there anywhere near enough, there is so much to see and do, with so many Tors, waterfalls and wild swimming spots.
+I’ve hardly scratched the surface in all the years I’ve been going, let alone with my 360 camera in hand.
 I try to find the time to come up for a spot of wild camping at least a couple times a year.
 You can see my camping gear here.
 Bellever is a favourite place, though in high season it gets far too busy to enjoy during the day.
 I’ve listed a few places worth checking out below.

 Keep Your Eyes Peeled